 Matters subject to conduct jurisdiction may be resolved through the student conduct system, regardless of any actions that may be brought in civil or criminal court systems.
-The University's jurisdiction over alleged conduct violations extends to actions committed by Students and Student Organizations:
+The University's jurisdiction over alleged conduct violations extends to actions committed by students and student organizations:

-- at any place of university operation, including all campuses, satellite, and remote locations; - while attending or participating in university events, activities or programs, either inperson or otherwise; - when otherwise off-campus and where the action: - significantly breaches the peace (i.e., results in initiation of a criminal action by law enforcement authorities); - substantially infringes upon the personal or property rights of another member of the University Community; or - $\circ~$ is otherwise detrimental to the educational mission and/or a substantial interests of the University.
+- 1) at any place of university operation, including all campuses, satellite, and remote locations; - 2) while attending or participating in university events, activities or programs, either in-person or otherwise; - 3) when otherwise off-campus and where the action: - a. significantly breaches the peace; - b. results in initiation of a criminal action by law enforcement authorities; - c. substantially infringes upon the personal or property rights of an individual or of the University Community; or - d. is otherwise detrimental to the educational mission and/or a substantial interests of the University.

-The University retains jurisdiction over conduct violations occurring while an individual is a Student, regardless of any withdrawal, leave of absence, or graduation.
+The University retains jurisdiction over conduct violations occurring while an individual is a student, regardless of any withdrawal, leave of absence, or graduation.